indaco/predix-ec-configurator/README.md

 Below what you need to use Enterprise Connect on Predix.io and what is needed on your local machine to use this application and get started with Enterprise Connect.

+<mark>**NOTE:** If you are looking for a quick way to use this app instead to install and configure your computer, refer to the Vagrant box setup available [here](https://github.com/indaco/predix-ec-configurator-vagrant).</mark>

 ### System Requirements

 Be sure to have the following software installed and configured on your machine: